norenh/SimpleTester/README.txt

 The requirements to build is:

-Java (unknown version, should work with JDK 8) Selenium Webdriver 4.18.1
+Java (unknown version, should work with JDK 17 for latest selenium) Selenium Webdriver 4.18.1
 Chrome Browser
 Linux terminal to use the included script files (write your own for windows)